jenkinsci/ghprb-plugin/README.md

 selected, since it will prune the branch created to test this build.

 If you want to manually build the job, in the job setting check ``This build is parameterized`` and add string parameter named ``sha1``.
 When starting build give the ``sha1`` parameter commit id you want to build or refname (eg: ``origin/pr/9/head``).

+### Updates

+#### -> 1.4
+When updating to versions 1.4 phrases for retesting on existing pull requsts can stop working.
+The solution is comment in pull request with ``ok to test`` or remove and create the job.
+This is caused because there was change in phrases.